nam-hle/chunk-arr/README.md

 ### `chunk(array, [size = 1])`

-Work like lodash/chunk: split the `array` into groups the length of `size`.
+Like lodash/chunk, split the `array` into chunks of `size`.
 If array can not be split evenly, the final chunk will be the remaining elements.

 #### array